Przemo84/BreatheIT/README.md

 # BreatheIT
 My first React App - not finished

-The app should help people with guide breating and meditation techniques.
+The app should help people with guided breathing and meditation techniques.